day8/lein-git-inject/README.md

   ;; combine this middleware with a `:clojure-define` in order to ;; inject an ambient build value into a def within your application.
   ;;
-  ;; First, notice the use of ":lein-git-inject/version".
+  ;; First, notice the use of the substitution key ":lein-git-inject/version".
   ;; At build time, that will be replaced with the value for git tag.
   ;; In turn, that value is used within a `:clojure-define` ;; to place it into a def (called "version" within the namespace "some.namespace").